espritoxyz/tsa/docs/reference/checker-functions.md

 ### Semantics

-Is called after the message was sent by the checker to the receiver contract, but before its first instruction was executed.
+This handler is called after the message was sent by the checker to the receiver contract, but before its first instruction was executed.
-Its arguments are the same (with the addition of `input_id`) as `recv_internal` would have after receiving the message.
+Its arguments are the same (with the addition of `input_id`) as those `recv_internal` would have after receiving the message.

-Should be used to verify the input parameters of the `recv_internal` call in the context of the receiver contract.
+This handler should be used to verify the input parameters of the `recv_internal` call in the context of the receiver contract.

 ### Note

-You probably do not want to verigy the global state of contracts (e.g. its balance) in this handler, as it will be called on each of the sent messages.
+You probably do not want to verify the global state of contracts (e.g. its balance) in this handler, as it will be called on each of the sent messages.
 It is recommended to perform such checks *before* sending the message (i.e. before the call to `send_internal_message`)